 Dr. Jean-Christophe Bourdon earned his PhD in cellular and molecular biology in 1997 at the Paris XI University, France.
-He is currently senior lecturer at the College of Medicine at Dundee University.
-He became co-director of the Inserm- European Associated Laboratory (Toulouse University, France) in 2006 and was awarded the prestigious fellowship from Breast Cancer Campaign in 2012.
+He is currently senior lecturer at the School of Medicine at Dundee University.
+He was co-director of the Inserm- European Associated Laboratory (Toulouse University, France) in 2006-2010 and was awarded the prestigious fellowship from Breast Cancer Campaign in 2012.